EFWob/ESPPubSubClientWrapper/README.md

 By default, you can use only one central callback to react on incoming messages using the `subscribe()` method.
 If you subscribe to multiple topics, you have to check each incoming topic and select the appropriate reaction.
-This is simpilfied with the new `on()` methods, which allows to link seperate callback funtions to different topics.
+This is simpilfied with the new `on()` methods, which allows to link seperate callback functions to different topics.

 There are two variants of the `on()` method:
  * In the first variant, the API for the method `on()` is equivalent to the `subscribe()` method.